 Kayezen VECTOR extends the resistance range beyond what is possible with traditional bands and tubing.
 Typical resistance bands and tubing deliver ONE level of resistance, often color-coded to reflect ‘easy’, ‘moderate’ or ‘heavy’ resistance.
 Weight equivalent levels range from 3 lbs to 50 lb+ ‘super bands’.

 Working with different body parts is also easy by swapping accessories.
 Doing leg lifts with typical resistance bands and tubing involves wrapping the band around your ankle, which can be uncomfortable.
-The VECTOR Cinch Strap has lots of padding to make it comfortable, and you can easily shift it from ankle to knee to thigh…..
+The VECTOR Cinch Strap has padding to make it more comfortable, and you can easily shift it from ankle to knee to thigh…..
 And even to your arm for upper body work.